 Our mission is to quickly connect those in need with the nearby services that can help.
-The updates on this webpage are also reflected in the information our call specialists give to Oklahomans when they dial 2-1-1, and in the 211EOK Online Service Directory.
+The updates on this webpage are also reflected in the information our call specialists give to Oklahomans who dial 2-1-1, and in our Online Directory.

 Have you received a notice from your landlord or a summons to court?
 Call 2-1-1 immediately to learn about the resources and support available to you.
 211 Eastern Oklahoma can connect you with legal resources to help you through the eviction process.
 Even if you have not paid your rent, resources are available to help you with advice or representation.
 If you receive a summons to court, go to your court date.
 Even if you believe you will be evicted, it is your opportunity to tell the judge about your situation.Seek legal assistance by calling 2-1-1 or submitting your information at OKLegalConnect.org.
 Mothers who live in North Tulsa can also seek assistance from Still She Rises.

 If you or someone you know is having a hard time paying all your bills or has to choose between groceries and bills, call Hunger Free Oklahoma for help filling out a SNAP application.
 You can apply for SNAP benefits by phone in less than 30 min with a SNAP specialist.
 Call 1-877-760-0114 or visit hungerfreeok.org/groceries to apply.

 As of Jan.
 26, 2021 the CDC is mandating that all passengers ages two and above must show proof of a negative COVID-19 test within three days prior to travel to enter the United States.